antigua guatemala

 11 Best Things to do in Antigua, Guatemala

-Antigua is a UNESCO world heritage site, famous for its Spanish Baroque-infrastructure and ruins.
-Antigua was the highlight of my time in Guatemala and was one of my favourite places in Central America.
+Antigua is a UNESCO world heritage site in Guatemala, famous for its Spanish Baroque-infrastructure, ruins, cobblestoned streets and volcanoes.
+Antigua was the highlight of my time in Guatemala and was one of my favourite places throughout my time in Central America.
 With an abundance of things to do, great nightlife and an easy-to-navigate city, Antigua makes for the perfect destination in Guatemala.
+I’ve compiled a list of my favourite things to do here in the hopes it’ll inspire you to go and visit this incredible gem.

 Here are some of the best things to do in Antigua: